maxashoka3/EDA-Global-Terrorism-Dataset/README.md

 # EDA-Global-Terrorism-Dataset
 This is the EDA project of the Global Terrorism Dataset where it contains the records from 1970 to 2017.
 This dataset is maintained by University of Maryland.
 It has Global terrorism record more than 180K This EDA project has explore the Global Terrorism Dataset as much as possible.
+## Objective Of EDA:
+* To Perform Exploratory Data Analysis on the Global Terrorism Datasets
+* Find the hot zone of Terrorism
+* Security issue raised by EDA
+* Data-Driven Solution

 ### Steps involved in this project: